platformbuilds/otel-fintrans-simulator/README.md

 - `telemetry.sdk.language`
 - `telemetry.sdk.version`

-### Migration Path
+### Configuration and migration path

-If you need to **customize** the simulator's domain model:
+If you need to **customize** the simulator's domain model (preferred):

-1. Extract hardcoded values to a `simulator-config.yaml` file
+1. Edit the default `simulator-config.yaml` in this repository (or create your own) to override `telemetry.service_names`, `telemetry.metric_names`, or `telemetry.outputs`.
-2. Load configuration at startup
+2. Start the simulator using `--config ./simulator-config.yaml` (or point it at your config path).
-3. Generate telemetry based on loaded config
+3. The simulator will read your config and generate telemetry using the configured names and failure schedules.
+When `telemetry.outputs` includes `stdout` the simulator will also print telemetry to stdout in a readable format.

 This is **not required** for the current use case but provides a path forward if simulation needs diversify.